Tech and Trends

 Overall direction of the budget stays the same, but the process is iterative

-Building from the previous point, when the tech budget is built on the core fundamentals – the organization’s values, and ambitions for the future, it becomes easier for the CFO to manoeuvre shifts with ease.
+Building from the previous point, when the tech budget is built on the core fundamentals – the organization’s values and ambitions for the future – it becomes easier for the CFO to maneuver shifts with ease.
 Volatility is inevitable as transformation projects easily run in the span of 2-3 years.
 Going with the previous example, the computer hardware company known is now on track to introduce an IT solution service to strengthen its software arm.
 In the case of an economic downturn, the CFO needs to react by adjusting the budget.
-This is possible by structuring the budget using key pillars, with each pillar representing a particular reason to spend on technology (e.g. R&D, maintenance, internal operations, risk and compliance, etc.).
-Now in the face of the shock, the CFO no longer needs to build the budget from scratch, instead, they just need to weigh each pillar appropriately.
+This is possible by structuring the budget using key pillars, with each pillar representing a particular reason to spend on technology (e.g., R&D, maintenance, internal operations, risk and compliance, etc.).
+Now in the face of the shock, the CFO no longer needs to build the budget from scratch; instead, they just need to weigh each pillar appropriately.
 For example, for the moment they can decide to contract the R&D budget by 30%.
 Thus, when the pillars already reflect the core fundamentals of the business, the pillars themselves stay in place, and only the spending is modified.

 Judge executability, along with value creation